margols/330-PLP/README.md

 **Memory Storage**

 MatLab Workplace Storage:
-    - variables created on the command line are stored in the base workspace until they are cleared or the session is closed -All variabales are stroed as arrays given the matrix based structure of MATLAB
+    - Variables created on the command line are stored in the base workspace until they are cleared or the session is closed
+    - All variabales are stroed as arrays given the matrix based structure of MATLAB
     - Every function has its own function workspace
         - local variables (those that are specific to a function) typically do not remain in moving from one function to the next
     - Nested function also have their own workspace with the addtion of the feature that nested funciton can modifiy variables in the workspaces of the function containing them [^1]